WICG/serial/EXPLAINER_BLUETOOTH.md

 attacks:

 * All [Bluetooth specified services](https://www.bluetooth.com/specifications/specs/)
-  will be blocked.
+  will be blocked except SPP.
 Only vendor defined service class ID’s will be exposed to Web Serial.
 * Enterprise policy settings so that concerned systems administrators can disable non-standard serial port services throughout their organization.
 This default could be overridden for particular trusted origins.
 * Browsers may implement UUID blocklists to protect against exploits targeting known hardware vulnerabilities.